-Yes.
-Tips such as straighten the horizon, use manual modes, explore the use of filters etc. are helpful and will help improve the technicalities of your images but they have absolutely no impact on your creative expression.
+Advice such as straighten the horizon, use manual modes or use of filters are helpful and will benefit the technical part of your photography but they have absolutely no impact on your creative expression.

-I’ve broken the ‘rules’ for a good portion of my personal favorite images taken over the last years.
-It’s when doing this that I’m able to enable my creative vision and focus on how to best capture a scene despite the possible hurdles in front of me.
+I’ll be honest with you.
+I’ve broken the ‘rules’ in most of my personal favorite images taken in the last years.
+By doing this, I’m able to focus on how to best capture a scene despite the possible hurdles in front of me.

-You’ll often find yourself in this kind of situation.
+You’ll often find yourself in a situation where you need to act fast.
 Good light doesn’t last forever; sometimes it’s gone in a matter of seconds.
-That’s why you need to be ready and able to quickly capture the moment when it’s present, even if that means not getting a technically perfect image.
+You need to be ready and able to quickly capture the moment, even if that means not getting a technically perfect image.

-I wish I’d known this when I started learning photography.
-Back when I got ‘hooked’ and spent all my spare time reading about the various concepts of photography, I was so focused on doing everything correctly without ever realizing that capturing the moment is what matters the most.
+Personally, I was so focused on doing everything technically correct that I forgot that capturing the moment is what matters the most.
 The horizon needed to be straight, the ISO couldn’t be higher than 100, the aperture had to be f/11 and the image needed to follow the Rule of Thirds.